val-town/drizzle-dbml-cli/README.md

 - Automatic TypeScript support (with [tsx](https://npmjs.com/tsx))
 - Detection for what kind of Drizzle schema you have (Postgres, SQLite, and MySQL supported)
 - Writing to stdout or a file
+- Support for writing SVG or DOT output, using [dbml-renderer](https://github.com/softwaretechnik-berlin/dbml-renderer)

 ```sh
 npx drizzle-dbml-cli db/schema.ts